OwenLarsAsh/StarWarsRolodex/README.md

 Getting Setup

+## What I want you to know :)

+Why is OOP (Object Oriented Programming) important?
+What is inheritance?
+What is encapsulation?
+What is polymorphism?
+What are the access modifiers and what do they mean?
+What are the static and final keywords?
+What is an abstract class vs. interface?
+What keywords in Java enable the use of each for inheritance?
+What is method overriding?
+What is method overloading?

 # Installing Tools / Development Environment

 Cmder (Optional), but I like it much better than the Windows CMD